Public Administration Review

 Public Administration Review is a bimonthly peer-reviewed academic journal the field of public administration.
 It was established in 1940 and has been one of the top-rated journals in the field.
 It is the official journal of the American Society for Public Administration and is published by Wiley-Blackwell.
-The editor-in-chief Jeremy L. Hall University of Central Florida.
-From 2018 to 2020, he served as the co-editor-in-chief alongside of R. Paul Battaglio.
-According to the Journal Citation Reports, the journal has a 2019 impact factor of 4.063, ranking it 4th out of 48 journals in the category "Public Administration".
+The co-editors-in-chief are Jos Raadschelders Ohio State University and Katherine Willoughby University of Georgia.
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 8.3, ranking it 2nd out of 49 journals in the category "Public Administration".

 Editors-in-chief

 The following persons have been editors-in-chief: